Project management is filled with terminology and lingo that you wouldn’t be familiar with unless you work in the field.

 Agile project management is a methodology that helps deliver software projects faster and with better results.
 Agile has become a hot topic in the project management world because it encourages a healthy and sustainable approach and a positive attitude towards work, respect for all team members and stakeholders, and a streamlined work process that doesn’t tolerate redundant busywork.

 We’ve recently posted an article dedicated to Agile methodology, so check it out to learn more about its take on projects and key benefits for the teams who implement it.
+Teams that work from home can also use it with remote team collaboration tools.

 A business case is usually a document that is designed to justify the projects’ existence.
 The main goal of a business case is to demonstrate the benefits and positive outcomes of a new initiative for the company.
 Additionally, it may include cost calculations and preliminary requirements.